terence-lim/financial-data-science/finds/README.md

-# Financial Data Science python library
+# Financial Data Science python modules

-These modules support retrieving and manipulating structured and unstructured financial data sets, and fitting and testing quant finance and machine learning models.
+These support retrieving and manipulating structured and unstructured financial data sets, and fitting and testing quant finance and machine learning models.